Life imitates art: 'Jaws' extra named police chief

 OAK BLUFFS, Mass.
-(AP) — A man who as a child had a brief role in "Jaws" has been named police chief on the Massachusetts island on which the 1975 Oscar-winning movie was partially filmed.
+(AP) — A man who as a child had a brief but key role in "Jaws" has been named police chief on the Massachusetts island on which the 1975 movie was partially filmed.

 Jonathan Searle was offered the job of police chief in Oak Bluffs on Martha's Vineyard last week.